DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

 NOTE 2: You may want to run just one screen shot command from the script to begin with, to see how it works, and then adjust the Y offset and timeout.

+NOTE 3: Some screenshots scroll the browser window.
+This may not work in a foolproof way, and assumes the browser width is set to about 1200 pixels wide, with normal text size settings.

 MORE DETAILS FOR THE CURIOUS
 ----------------------------